Liz Hodgkinson: author and journalist.

 From A Girl to a Man: How Laura Became Michael, is also the story of a remarkable individual.
 Born a biologically normal girl, Laura Dillon went to St Anne’s College, Oxford, in the 1930s and in the 1940s, had a series of pioneering operations to live as a man.
 Believed to be the very first person ever to change sex by means of hormonal and surgical treatment, Laura re-registered as a man in 1944.
 Michael later trained as a doctor, became heir to a title and ended his days as a Buddhist monk in India.
 His story is certainly unusual, and there is a poignant love story there as well.
 Liz was given unique access to Dillon’s intimate letters, here published for the first time.
 The book was published by Quartet in October 2015.

 The book was used as the main source material for the Channel 4 documentary, The Sex Change Spitfire Ace, which told the intertwining story of two very early transsexuals, Michael Dillon and Roberta Cowell, and the courageous surgeon who performed the then science-fiction procedures, Sir Harold Gillies.
 Liz was a consultant on the programme which was first broadcast on October 24, 2015.
-The book has also been optioned for a Hollywood film on the same subject, with a script by Frederic Raphael.
-Watch out for more exciting information about the film’s progress.
 The documentary is now being sold by BBC Worldwide to many territories, so should spread the word about these brave and unusual pioneers.
+A play based on this book, The Strange Case of Dr Dillon, was premiered in Brighton and transferred to the Camden People’s Theatre in July 2024.
+A three-part TV drama series is now being planned.

-The paperback of Will’s family memoir, The House is Full of Yogis, is now out.
+The paperback of Will’s family memoir, The House is Full of Yogis, is out.
 We are bracing ourselves for another round of embarrassing publicity.
 Will is surprised none of us have sued him for libel, but we are all laughing too much to take any offence.
+Will’s new book, The Street-Level Superstar, is published in September 2024 by Nine Eight books.
+It is a biography of Lawrence, the pop star you have probably never heard of.

 For more information about these and other titles, visit endeavourpress.com More of Liz’s existing titles were published in e-format during 2013.